Cloudy With a Chance of Cataracts

-Cataract surgery for dogs is performed routinely with an overall 80 to 90% success rate.
+Cataract surgery for dogs is performed routinely with an overall 80 to 90 percent success rate.
 Long term prognosis following cataract surgery is very good to excellent.
-Overall, a 95% vision rate is reported immediately after cataract surgery, and once cataracts are removed from a dog’s lens, they cannot return.
+Overall, a 95 percent vision rate is reported immediately after cataract surgery, and once cataracts are removed from a dog’s lens, they cannot return.

 What Else Could Cause Cloudy Eyes?

-During exams, people often raise the concern that a cataract is developing in their dog’s eye.
+During exams, pup parents often raise the concern that a cataract is developing in their dog’s eye.
 Generally, the vast majority of the time the dog does not have cataracts, but instead has the much more common canine eye condition known as nuclear sclerosis.
 Nuclear sclerosis in dogs is a normal change that occurs in the lenses of older dogs, and it appears as a slight graying of the lens.
 The older, denser lens begins to appear cloudy.
-Nuclear sclerosis in dogs usually occurs in both eyes at the same time and occurs in most dogs over six years of age.
+Nuclear sclerosis in dogs usually occurs in both eyes at the same time and occurs in most dogs who are more than six years old.
 The condition does not significantly affect vision and treatment is not needed.

-A simple way for your veterinarian to tell the difference between a cataract and nuclear sclerosis is by shining a bright light into the eye.
+Your veterinarian can tell the difference between a cataract and nuclear sclerosis by shining a bright light into the eye.
 In a dog with a cataract, you are unable to see to the back of the eye (the retina); with nuclear sclerosis, you can still see the retina.
-Nuclear sclerosis can easily be mistaken for a cataract at first glance, so a professional's expertise is necessary for confirmation.
+Nuclear sclerosis can easily be mistaken for a cataract at first glance, so you’ll want to consult a professional for this one.

-If you see cloudiness in one or both of your dog’s eyes, you should bring them to the vet.
+If you see cloudiness in one or both of your dog’s eyes, make a trip to the vet.
 Your veterinarian can perform a complete physical examination, focusing on the eyes, helping to determine the severity of the problem.
-Restoring vision for your dog can then be weighed against the risk and expense.
-Ultimately, it’s a personal decision for you and your family to make.
+Next, you can decide the right next steps, considering budget and benefits of treatment.
+In the end, like everything, it’s a personal decision — and one your dog trusts you to make.